Menière’s Disease assessment

 Caloric Testing

-Research shows that caloric testing is a valuable tool when it comes to aiding in the diagnosis of Ménière’s disease.
-Both caloric testing and the video head impulse test (vHIT) assess the function of the horizontal semicircular canals however they provide complementary information.
-Specifically, asymmetric caloric function in the presence of a normal vHIT is most commonly associated with Ménière’s disease and may function as a diagnostic marker.
+Research demonstrates that caloric testing is a valuable diagnostic tool for Ménière’s disease.
+While both caloric testing and the video head impulse test (vHIT) assess the function of the horizontal semicircular canals, they provide complementary insights.
+Specifically, asymmetric caloric responses coupled with normal vHIT results are most commonly linked to Ménière’s disease, serving as a potential diagnostic marker.

-Ménière’s disease is an inner ear disorder characterised by tinnitus, vertigo, and hearing loss.
-The exact aetiology of Ménière’s disease remains unclear however, it is thought to occur due to the accumulation of endolymphatic fluid in the cochlear and the vestibular organs.
+Ménière’s disease is an inner ear disorder characterized by tinnitus, vertigo, and hearing loss.
+While the exact cause remains unclear, it is believed to stem from the accumulation of endolymphatic fluid in both the cochlea and vestibular organs.

 References: